awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 To turn off automatic plan capture, set `apg_plan_mgmt.capture_plan_baselines` to `off` in the parameter group for the DB instance\.
 Follow the same general process as outlined above, modifying your custom DB parameter group value for `apg_plan_mgmt.capture_plan_baselines` and then applying the custom DB parameter group to your Aurora DB instance\.

-For more about plan capture, see [Capturing execution plans](AuroraPostgreSQL.Optimize.CapturePlans.md)\.
+For more about plan capture, see [Capturing Aurora PostgreSQL execution plans](AuroraPostgreSQL.Optimize.CapturePlans.md)\.

 ### Validating plans<a name="AuroraPostgreSQL.Optimize.Start.Validate"></a>